SinclairQL/sQLux/docs/sqlux.md

 `FIXASPECT`
 On BBQL the pixels are not square.
 1 enables sQLux to display a BBQL screen that will fill a 4:3 monitor at full screen.
 2 enables sQLux to display pixels at an aspect ratio matching that for a BBQL.
-0 Displays square pixels
+3 enables sQLux to display pixels at an aspect ratio matching an Spectrum (ideal for BatmanQL) 0 Displays square pixels (512x256)
 Defaults to 0

 ```